Stronger, healthier communities

 We work in partnership

 Our partners include shareholders, businesses in our supply chain, trade bodies, social housing groups and independent businesses, each of whom bring their own skills to the scheme.
-Some choose to support just one or two clubs that are local to them, while others fund a nationwide network.
 These partners are enormously important to the success of the programme: many play an active role in supporting their local club and we share and learn from each other.

 Our customers are big supporters

-In 2024, we are adding new functionality to the Greggs App to allow customers to make this donation on their phones, so we are optimistic that it will rise again this year.
+In 2024, we added new functionality to the Greggs App to allow customers to make this donation on their phones, making it even easier for our customers to do good when shopping with Greggs.

 Our teams play a big part